The Girl with the Dragon Tattoo (2011 film): Filming

 Principal photography began in Stockholm, Sweden in September 2010.
 Production mostly took place at multiple locations in the city's central business district, including at the Stockholm Court House.
 One challenge was realizing the Vanger estate.
-They picked an eighteenth-century French architecture mansion Hofsta located approximately 60 mi southwest of Stockholm.
+They picked an eighteenth-century French architecture mansion, Hofsta, located approximately 60 mi southwest of Stockholm.
 Filmmakers wanted to use a typical "manor from Småland" that was solemn, formal, and "very Old Money".
 "The Swedish are very good at the modern and the minimal but they also have these wonderful country homes that can be juxtaposed against the modern city—yet both speak to money."
 Principal photography relocated in October to Uppsala.
 On Queen Street, the facade of the area was renovated to mimic the Hotel Alder, after an old photograph of a building obtained by Fincher.
 From December onward, production moved to Zurich, Switzerland, where locations were established at Dolder Grand Hotel and the Zurich Airport.
 Because of the "beautiful" environment of the city, Fincher found it difficult to film in the area.
 Principal photography concluded in Oslo, Norway, where production took place at Oslo Airport, Gardermoen.
 Recorded for over fifteen hours, twelve extras were sought for background roles.
-Filming also took place in the United Kingdom and the United States.
+Filming also took place in London, United Kingdom.

-In one sequence the character Martin Vanger plays the song "Orinoco Flow" by Enya before beginning his torture of Mikael Blomkvist.
+In one sequence the character Martin Vanger (Stellan Skarsgård) plays the song "Orinoco Flow" by Enya before beginning his torture of Mikael Blomkvist.
 David Fincher, the director, said that he believed that Martin "doesn't like to kill, he doesn't like to hear the screams, without hearing his favorite music" so therefore the character should play a song during the scene.
 Daniel Craig, the actor who played Blomkvist, selected "Orinoco Flow" on his iPod as a candidate song.
 Fincher said "And we all almost pissed ourselves, we were laughing so hard.
 No, actually, it's worse than that.
 He said, ‘Orinoco Flow!’
 Everybody looked at each other, like, what is he talking about?
 And he said, ‘You know, "Sail away, sail away..."’
 And I thought, this guy is going to make Blomkvist as metro as we need."